-Legal Services Alabama and ACLU of Alabama Launch a New Voting Rights Campaign at Selma’s Brown Chapel A.M.E.
+Legal Services Alabama and ACLU of Alabama Provide training on Alabama's new Voting Rights Restoration process at Selma's Brown Chapel AME

 A new Alabama law signed in May will allow thousands of people to restore their right to vote, and on July 8, LSA and ACLU of Alabama will host a training session at Brown Chapel A.M.E.
 Church to train volunteer lawyers and non-lawyers about this new law, and how Alabamians can comply with its terms to win back their rights to vote.

 Historically, Alabama's Constitution stated that individuals convicted of "crimes of moral turpitude" could no longer vote.
-However, what constitutes a crime of moral turpitude was left to the county registrars to decide, which led to a wide range of interpretations that left thousands of disenfranchised Alabamians, many of them poor and disadvantaged.
+However, Alabama had no single definition of what constitutes a crime of moral turpitude.
+County registrars adopted a wide range of different and sometimes inconsistent interpretations disenfranchised thousands of Alabamians, many of them poor and disadvantaged.

-This new law brings hope for those who have been unfairly stripped of their right to vote because it finally provides a clear definition of what is and is not a crime of moral turpitude.
-But the law will require that wrongfully disenfranchised Alabamians formally comply with a process for application with the Board of Pardons and Parole.
+This new law provides a clear statewide list of qualifying “crimes of moral turpitude.”
+People with non-violent felony convictions who have paid their debt to society but who were not permitted to vote have to formally comply with a process for application with the Board of Pardons and Parole.
 This partnership of two of Alabama’s major public interest law groups has been formed to provide assistance to individuals wishing to follow the law to reclaim their rights.

 As the Executive Director of Legal Services of Alabama, Artur Davis, states, “If we take reentry for ex-offenders seriously, we have to recognize that re-entry means resumption of the rights and privileges of American citizenship.
 Helping these men and women comply with their legal obligations fills a new, unmet need for many of the low income Alabamians who are our client base."